mailong25/self-supervised-speech-recognition/README.md

 ## State-of-the-art speech recognition with Wav2Vec and Wav2letter
-This repository contains ready-to-use software for automatic speech recognition.
+This repository contains ready-to-use software for Vietnamese automatic speech recognition.
 After downloading pre-trained models and installing dependencies, you can quickly make predictions by using:

 ```
 from stt import Transcriber